-Stockholders who intend to have a proposal considered for inclusion in our proxy materials for presentation at our 2023 Annual Meeting of Stockholders pursuant to Rule 14a-8 under the Exchange Act must submit the proposal to our Secretary at our offices at 20 Acorn Park Drive, Cambridge, Massachusetts 02140 in writing not later than December 30, 2022.
+Stockholders who intend to have a proposal considered for inclusion in our proxy materials for presentation at our 2024 Annual Meeting of Stockholders pursuant to Rule 14a-8 under the Exchange Act must submit the proposal to our Secretary at our offices at 20 Acorn Park Drive, Cambridge, Massachusetts 02140 in writing not later than December 27, 2023.

-Stockholders intending to present a proposal at the 2023 Annual Meeting of Stockholders, but not to include the proposal in our proxy statement, or to nominate a person for election as a director, must comply with the requirements set forth in our Amended and Restated Bylaws.
+Stockholders intending to present a proposal at the 2024 Annual Meeting of Stockholders, but not to include the proposal in our proxy statement, or to nominate a person for election as a director, must comply with the requirements set forth in our Amended and Restated Bylaws.
 Our Amended and Restated Bylaws require, among other things, that our Secretary receive written notice from the stockholder of record of their intent to present such proposal or nomination not earlier than the 120th day and not later than the 90th day prior to the anniversary of the preceding year's annual meeting.
-Therefore, we must receive notice of such a proposal or nomination for the 2023 Annual Meeting of Stockholders no earlier than February 8, 2023, and no later than March 10, 2023.
+Therefore, we must receive notice of such a proposal or nomination for the 2024 Annual Meeting of Stockholders no earlier than February 8, 2024, and no later than March 9, 2024.
 The notice must contain the information required by the Amended and Restated Bylaws, a copy of which is available upon request to our Secretary.
-In the event that the date of the 2023 Annual Meeting of Stockholders is more than 30 days before or more than 60 days after June 8, 2023, then our Secretary must receive such written notice not earlier than the close of business on the 120th day prior to the 2023 Annual Meeting and not later than the close of business on the 90th day prior to the 2023 Annual Meeting and the close of business on the 10th day following the day on which public disclosure of the date of such meeting is first made by us.
+In the event that the date of the 2024 Annual Meeting of Stockholders is more than 30 days before or more than 60 days after June 7, 2024, then our Secretary must receive such written notice not earlier than the close of business on the 10th day prior to the 2024 Annual Meeting and not later than the close of business on the 10th day following the day on which public disclosure of the date of such meeting is first made by us.

-In addition to satisfying the foregoing requirements under our Amended and Restated Bylaws, to comply with the universal proxy rules, stockholders who intend to solicit proxies in support of director nominees other than the Company's nominees must provide notice that sets forth the information required by Rule 14a-19 under the Exchange Act no later than April 10, 2023.
+In addition to satisfying the foregoing requirements under our Amended and Restated Bylaws, to comply with the universal proxy rules, stockholders who intend to solicit proxies in support of director nominees other than the Company's nominees must provide notice that sets forth the information required by Rule 14a-19(b) under the Exchange Act.